-On day three of our Boston trip, we woke up to another beautiful, sunny morning for our last day in Boston.
-Luckily, the wind died down and it ended up being a perfect day to walk around.
+On day three of our Boston trip, we woke up to another beautiful, sunny day.
+Luckily, the wind died down and it ended up being a perfect day to walk around with the boys!

-I couldn’t leave Boston without one more stroll through the Beacon Hill area, so for breakfast I chose a place a few blocks down on Charles Street.
+Since I couldn’t leave Boston without one more stroll through the Beacon Hill area, I chose a place for breakfast a few blocks down on Charles Street.

 After breakfast, we took a taxi up to the inner harbor to tour the Boston Tea Party Ships and Museum.

 This was definitely one of my favorite sights and a great attraction to see in Boston with boys.

-We took the guided tour which began in the Old South Meeting House to begin the tour.
+First we headed to the Old South Meeting House to begin the tour.
 Although, we didn’t know what to expect as we were seated and handed out cards with our ‘new names’ .

-We were then taken on a journey back in time as live actors reenacted the meeting to fight against unfair taxation.
+From there, we were taken on a journey back in time as live actors reenacted the meeting to fight against unfair taxation.
 As part of the interactive experience, we were all encouraged to yell out, clap and make discouraging sounds as Samuel Adams addressed the crowd.

-Then we headed down to tour the authentically restored tea party ships where the the kids were able to throw the tea boxes into the harbor just like the Sons of Liberty did on December 16, 1773.
+After the “meeting”, we headed down to tour the authentically restored tea party ships.
+On one of the ships, the kids were able to throw the tea boxes into the harbor just like the Sons of Liberty did on December 16, 1773.